cosmos/iavl/docs/proof/proof.md

-Somewhat simplified, an IAVL tree is a variant of a [binary search tree](https://en.wikipedia.org/wiki/Binary_search_tree) where inner nodes contain keys used for binary search, and leaf nodes contain the actual key/value pairs.
-Consider the following example, containing five key/value pairs (e.g. key `a` with value `1`):
+Somewhat simplified, an IAVL tree is a variant of a [binary search tree](https://en.wikipedia.org/wiki/Binary_search_tree) where inner nodes contain keys used for binary search, and leaf nodes contain the actual key/value pairs ordered by key.
+Consider the following example, containing five key/value pairs (such as key `a` with value `1`):

 ```
             d